pussinboots/sbt-rpm/README.md

    `package-war` <br />
 4) run command to build rpm
    `rpm:package-bin` <br />
-5) then copy the build rpm from target/rpm/RPMS/noarch/ to the yum-repo folder <br />
+5) then copy the build rpm from target/rpm/RPMS/noarch/ to the yum-repo/ folder <br />
 6) run command createrepo
    `createrepo yum-repo` <br />
 7) then a new rpm version was build and can be deployed with puppet <br />